 Schnoodles are "teddy bear" dogs beloved for their calm demeanor, high level of intelligence, and low-allergen coats.

 This curly-haired hybrid dog is a cross-breed between the poodle and the schnauzer.
-Breeders have created schnoodles from toy to standard and even giant sizes who can range from 5–70 pounds depending on their lineage.
-The schnoodle is often recognized as a dog that may be more "allergy friendly" for its low-shedding coat, which it inherits from both the poodle and schnauzer (though no dog is truly 100-percent hypoallergenic).
+Breeders have created schnoodles from toy to standard and even giant sizes, so you can find this mixed breed ranging from 5–70 pounds, depending on their lineage.
+The schnoodle is often recognized as a dog that may be more "allergy friendly" for her low-shedding coat, which she inherits from both the poodle and schnauzer (though no dog is truly 100-percent hypoallergenic).

 Poodle breeds come in three different sizes: toy, miniature, and standard.
 Similarly, the schnauzer breed includes giant, standard, or miniature sizes.
 When any of the three sizes of poodle mixes with any of the three sizes of schnauzer, you get a schnoodle.
-The size range of these pups can be quite extreme depending on the size of the parents.
+So schnoodle sizes can have an extreme range, all depending on the size of the parents.
 A giant schnauzer crossed with a standard poodle creates a "giant schnoodle" that can weigh up to 80 pounds.
 On the opposite side of the scale, a toy poodle and miniature schnauzer will create a "toy schnoodle" that can weigh 5–10 pounds.

 On average, though, a standard schnoodle (standard schnauzer and standard poodle mix) stands 26 inches tall and weighs around 60–70 pounds.
 Miniature schnoodles are most popular, however, and will stay in the 10–20 pound range.
 The wide sizing variation is why it's vital to meet the parents of your schnoodle before adopting and have knowledge of their specific lineage.
 Prospective owners don't want to anticipate a 20-pound schnoodle and end up with a dog three times that size.

-"Poodles and schnauzers are loyal, funny, and sometimes stubborn breeds.
-All of these personality traits often apply to the schnoodle, regardless of its size," Irish says.
+"Poodles and schnauzers are loyal, funny, and sometimes [strong-willed] breeds.
+All of these personality traits often apply to the schnoodle, regardless of size," Irish says.

-This breed thrives in households with older children and adults, but because of their skittish personality, they may need training and patience before interacting with younger children.
-That being said, if a schnoodle is well-socialized as a puppy, then she will be affectionate, enthusiastic, and ready-to-learn as she grows.
+This breed thrives in households with older children and adults, but because they can have a skittish personality, they may need training and patience before interacting with younger children.
+That being said, if a schnoodle is well-socialized as a puppy, then she will be affectionate, enthusiastic, and ready to learn as she grows.

-"Schnoodles take a minute to warm up to people," says Sara Redding Ochoa, DVM, who practices in Texas and works as a veterinary consultant (and also owns a schnoodle).
-"They can be standoffish at first … but once they realize you are not going to hurt them then they will go, 'Ok now you're my best friend.'"
+"Schnoodles take a minute to warm up to people," says Sara Redding Ochoa, a DVM in Texas and schnoodle owner.
+"They can be standoffish at first … but once they realize you are not going to hurt them, then they will go, 'OK, now you're my best friend.'"

-Their relaxed personalities mean schnoodles can be left at home for short periods of time (though no dog should be left alone for long) without turning destructive.
+Their relaxed personalities mean schnoodles can be left at home for short periods of time (though no dog should be left alone for long) without developing anxiety.
 Even with their calm energy, though, schnoodles will need regular exercise because they are predisposed to diseases that are made worse by weight gain.

 If prospective owners do not have a backyard, the schnoodle will benefit from a regular walking route or access to a dog park where they can run around.
 While they are not as eager as retriever dogs, many medium-sized or large schnoodles enjoy swimming or playing fetch with their families if they are in the mood.